Signature of exceptional point phase transition in Hermitian systems

-Here, we demonstrate that the EP phase transition takes place in Hermitian systems including an environment with finite number of degrees of freedom.
+Here, we demonstrate that the signature of EP phase transition can be observed at time much greater the return time.
 As an example, we consider a Hermitian system including both two coupled oscillators and the environment consisting only of several tens of degrees of freedom.
-We demonstrate that the dynamics of such a Hermitian system exhibits a phase transition at the change in the coupling strength between the oscillators.
-This phase transition manifests itself even at times much greater than the return time, when the system displays the non-Markovian dynamics including revivals of the energy of the oscillators.
-We show that there is a critical coupling strength between the oscillators.
-Below the critical coupling strength, the system evolves from any initial state into a state with a strictly specified ratio of the oscillators’ amplitudes.
-Above the critical coupling strength, the ratio of the oscillators’ amplitudes in the final state depends on the initial state.
+We demonstrate that the dynamics of such a Hermitian system exhibit a transition at the change in the coupling strength between the oscillators.
+This transition manifests itself even at times much greater than the return time, when the system displays the non-Markovian dynamics including revivals of the energy of the oscillators.
+We show that there is a threshold coupling strength between the oscillators.
+Below the threshold coupling strength, the system evolves from any initial state into a state with a strictly specified ratio of the oscillators’ amplitudes.
+Above the threshold coupling strength, the ratio of the oscillators’ amplitudes in the final state depends on the initial state.
 To illustrate this fact, we calculate the dependence of the variance of the amplitudes’ ratio by varying the initial states on the coupling strength.
-We demonstrate that this variance is about zero below the critical coupling strength and sharply increases when the coupling strength exceeds the critical value.
-Therefore, the variance of the amplitudes’ ratio can serve as an order parameter of the phase transition.
-We show that the critical coupling strength in the Hermitian system coincides with the one corresponding to the EP in the non-Hermitian system.
-We propose a photonic circuit based on two coupled microcavities interacting with finite-length waveguide for observation of the EP phase transition in a Hermitian dissipative-free system.
+We demonstrate that this variance is about zero below the threshold coupling strength and sharply increases when the coupling strength exceeds the threshold value.
+Therefore, the variance of the amplitudes’ ratio can serve as an order parameter of the transition.
+We show that the threshold coupling strength in the Hermitian system coincides with the one corresponding to the EP in the non-Hermitian system.
+We propose a photonic circuit based on two coupled microcavities interacting with finite-length waveguide for observation of the signature of EP phase transition in non-Markovian regime.

-The obtained results can help to overcome the limitations arising from amplification and dissipation for the practical utilization of systems with the EP.
+The obtained results can help to overcome the limitations arising from amplification and dissipation for the practical utilization of systems with the EP phase transitions.
 This opens the way for creation of a new type of devices for laser and sensoric applications.